 The severity of manic symptoms determines the three main types of moderate bipolar disorders:

-- Bipolar Type 1: defined as having severe manic symptoms that last at least one week or requires hospitalization.
+- Bipolar Type 1: Severe manic symptoms lasting at least one week or requiring hospitalization.

-- Bipolar Type 2: defined as having mild to moderate manic symptoms (hypomania) that last at least three days but are associated with mild to moderate problems in daily functioning.
+- Bipolar Type 2: Mild to moderate manic symptoms (hypomania) lasting at least three days with mild to moderate daily functioning issues.

-- Cyclothymia: defined as having mild hypomanic symptoms for at least one (children and adolescents) or two (adults) years and mild depressive symptoms, neither of which meets full criteria for mild hypomania or major depression.
+- Cyclothymia: Mild hypomanic symptoms for at least one (children/adolescents) or two (adults) years, with mild depressive symptoms not meeting full criteria for hypomania/major depression.